Tech-at-DU/d3-tutorial/14-Pack/readme.md

   .sum(d => d.population) // Must call sum before pack()
 ```

-This makes a D3 hierarchy object.
+This makes a D3 object hierarchy.
 Calling `.sum()` is required for the packing operation to work.
-This function is going to calculate the size of each node in the tree. here you're passing the population since the size of each node will be based on this value.
+This function is going to calculate the size of each node in the tree.
+Here you're passing the population since the size of each node will be based on this value.

 ## d3.pack()

 The `d3.pack()` method is used to create enclosure diagrams.
 These are used to group elements within a space.
 A pack requires a hierarchy to do its work.

+The hierarchy tells D3 how things should grouped, in other words what belongs on each bubble.

 ```JS
 // Pack - Create a pack function